 Carers – family members or friends who provide support to a person with disability.

 Carer Statement – a statement written on a participant's plan about the carer's role and their ability to continue to provide this care.
 Carers can provide their own spoken or written statement to the planner that explains their role and any supports they may need to continue in their role.

 Disability Care Australia – the old name for the National Disability Insurance Scheme (NDIS).

-Early intervention – providing supports to a person with disability between the ages 0-6 years of age.
+Early Childhood Early Intervention (ECEI) An approach within the NDIS that provides supports to children with a disability between 0-6 years of age.

 Eligible – being able to become an NDIS participant, not all people with disability will be eligible.